joeybelans/webDisco/README.md

 ## Objective
 ```
-webDisco Tool:

-webDisco discovery tool to capture screenshot
-from a list of hosts & vhosts.
-Additionallty checks
+Web discovery tool to capture screenshots from a list of hosts & vhosts.
+Requests are made via IP address and vhosts to determine differences.
-for common administrative interfaces and web server misconfigurations.
+Additionallty checks for common administrative interfaces and web server
+misconfigurations.

+webDisco outputs two (2) HTML files:
+- File data.html displays sortable host and connection information with links to screenshots.
+- File screenshots.html displays thumbnails of all screenshots.
+All screenshots can be clicked through/viewed through a shadowbox viewer for quick viewing.
 ```